U.S. News Rankings

 |Ranking score and category|

 University of North Carolina--Greensboro is a public institution that was founded in 1891.
-It has a total undergraduate enrollment of 14,660, its setting is city, and the campus size is 210 acres.
+It has a total undergraduate enrollment of 14,674, its setting is urban, and the campus size is 210 acres.
 It utilizes a semester-based academic calendar.
-University of North Carolina--Greensboro's ranking in the 2013 edition of Best Colleges is National Universities, 189.
-Its in-state tuition and fees are $6,136 (2012-13); out-of-state tuition and fees are $19,934 (2012-13).
+University of North Carolina--Greensboro's ranking in the 2014 edition of Best Colleges is National Universities, 190.
+Its in-state tuition and fees are $6,388 (2013-14); out-of-state tuition and fees are $20,186 (2013-14).

-University of North Carolina—Greensboro (UNCG) is located in the central part of the state, about midway between Washington, D.C. and Atlanta.
-Undergraduates at UNCG can choose from more than 100 academic programs, and graduates students can choose from more than 60 specializations, including those in the Bryan School of Business and Economics and the renowned student counseling and personnel services program in the School of Education.
-UNCG also offers highly ranked master’s programs in the fields of health and library and information studies.
+University of North Carolina—Greensboro is located in the central part of the state, about midway between Washington and Atlanta.
+Undergraduates at UNCG can choose from more than 100 academic programs, and graduate students can choose from more than 60 degree programs, including those in the Bryan School of Business and Economics and the renowned student counseling and personnel services program in the School of Education.
+UNCG also offers highly ranked master's programs in the fields of health and library and information studies.

-Outside the classroom, University of North Carolina—Greensboro students can get involved by joining more than 200 organizations, including numerous fraternities and sororities.
-Each year, there are many campus events for students to attend, such as a fish fry and voter registration celebration planned by the NAACP to kick off the school year.
+Outside the classroom, University of North Carolina—Greensboro students can get involved by joining about 200 organizations, including numerous fraternities and sororities.
+Each year, there are many campus events for students to attend, including the New Music Festival.
 Student athletes can play at the intramural and club levels or try out for the UNCG Spartans varsity sports teams, which compete in the NCAA Division I Southern Conference.
 Notable alumni include Pulitzer Prize-winning poet Claudia Emerson and Tony Award-winning actress Beth Leavel.

 |School mission and unique qualities (as provided by the school):|